Last Updated on October 5, 2023 by Samantha Harris

-If a tortoise’s eyes are swollen shut, it might have an ear abscess due to a bacterial infection.
+If a tortoise’s eyes are swollen shut, it may have an ear abscess due to a bacterial infection.

 A vet will treat early-stage abscesses with injectable antibiotics.
-However, a more advanced condition may require the vet to perform surgery to open and drain the abscess.
+A more advanced condition may require the vet to perform surgery to open and drain the abscess.

 What Causes a White Film Over Tortoise’s Eyes?

 Tortoises develop a white film over their eyes due to low water quality in their soaks or drinking bowls.

 If the enclosure is too small for the tortoise, it’ll get dirty when exploring.
 The tortoise can track substrate and feces everywhere, including its dishes, causing the water quality to decline.

 Sometimes, the absence of a good basking area or a weak basking light causes a white film over the eyes.

 The tortoise will get a vitamin D deficiency, weakening its immune system.
 This can cause fungus and bacteria to multiply, leading to a white sheen on the eyes.